-Our treatment team meets three times weekly to assess patients and update treatment plans.
+Our treatment team meets daily to assess patients and update treatment plans.
 This collaboration ensures every team member has a thorough understanding of your treatment progress.
 Learn more about trauma therapy.

-- Daily meetings with the attending psychiatrist to discuss medication or medical issues and assess progress toward treatment goals in all phases of your treatment, including psychotherapy.
+- Daily meetings with the provider to discuss medication or medical issues and assess progress toward treatment goals in all phases of your treatment, including psychotherapy

-- Three one-on-one psychotherapy sessions per week with a trauma therapist
+- Individual psychotherapy sessions with a trauma therapist

 - Psychoeducational and therapy groups on a variety of topics including: